Tom Cochrane: Honours

+Canadian Songwriters Hall of Fame: Cochrane was inducted into the Canadian Songwriters Hall of Fame in 2024 for his achievements as a songwriter and his contributions to Canada and around the world.

 Canadian Music Hall of Fame induction: Cochrane was inducted into the Canadian Music Hall of Fame in 2003 for outstanding contribution to the greater recognition of Canadian music.
 The ceremony took place April 5, 2003, at Casino du Lac-Leamy in Gatineau, Quebec.
 The following night, Cochrane was honoured for his induction in a speech by Jeff Healey at the Juno Awards at the Corel Centre (now Canadian Tire Centre in Ottawa).
 Cochrane closed the show by performing a medley of his hits and was joined onstage by host Shania Twain for the final song, "Life Is a Highway".

 Order of Canada: In April 2008, Cochrane received one of the highest honours for a Canadian citizen when he was invested as an officer of the Order of Canada (the level companion of the Order of Canada is the highest honour, and several people originally invested as officers have been promoted to companions for continued contributions to charity and the arts, among other fields).
 Cochrane was honoured for a lifetime of charity work, his contribution to the arts and for being unabashedly Canadian.

 Canada's Walk of Fame: In September 2009, Cochrane was inducted onto Canada's Walk of Fame.
 The induction was highlighted by a two-hour nationally televised gala at Toronto's Four Season's Center for the Performing Arts.
 Anne Murray hosted the event which also included the inductions of Kim Cattrall, Raymond Burr, Blue Rodeo, Dsquared2, Howie Mandel, Robert Munsch and Chantal Petitclerc.

 Honorary colonel: In November 2007, Cochrane was formally invested as an honorary colonel (HCol) by the Royal Canadian Air Force's 409 "Nighthawks" Tactical Fighter Squadron.
 As part of his investiture weekend, Cochrane experienced his second flight in a CF-18.

 Honorary doctorate: In May 2005, Cochrane received an honorary doctorate from Brandon University in Brandon, Manitoba.
 In addition, musician James Ehnes, journalist Henry Champ and actress Shirley Douglas received honorary doctorates from the university at the spring convocation held May 28, 2005.